 When scoring and measuring residual risk, you can choose from the following approaches:

-- Take a subjective approach and justify the leftover residual risk after taking the necessary steps towards security and compliance.
+- Take a subjective approach and justify the residual risk after taking the necessary steps toward security and compliance.

 - Take methodical, data-driven steps to identify a clear interpretation of residual risk.

-How do you make sure you’re making the best decision for your organization and third-party partners?
+How do you ensure you make the best decision for your organization and third-party partners?
 By working with a vendor security response management platform.

 This will allow you to automate vendor security assessments and update your security over time.
-Additionally, you can dig deep into both inherent and residual risk factors to identify the next steps and applicable compliance standards.
+Additionally, you can dig into both inherent and residual risk factors to identify applicable compliance standards and next steps you should take to adhere to those standards.

-Besides risk avoidance and risk reduction, you can also use other strategies like risk transfer and risk acceptance.
+Besides risk avoidance and risk reduction, you can also use other strategies such as risk transfer and risk acceptance.

 Under risk transfer, you might use a cyber insurance policy to share the residual risks of your cybersecurity program.
-On the other hand, risk acceptance means that sometimes the best course of action is to leave the risk as it is, rather than ladle on more controls and procedures that might not be worth the cost and effort.
+On the other hand, risk acceptance means that sometimes the best course of action is to let the risk exist rather than ladle on more controls and procedures that might not be worth the cost and effort.

-Sign up for a demo right away and gain more visibility across your organization to manage risks and mitigate business exposure promptly and effectively.
+Sign up for a demo and gain visibility across your organization to manage risks and promptly and effectively mitigate business exposure.